 How might the distribution of wealth across the generations shift over the next 15 years?
-These models of generational wealth trends in the United States shed light on what may be in store—both for Americans and for wealth management firms.
+These models of generational wealth trends in the United States shed light on what may be in shop - both for Americans and for wealth management firms.

-WEALTH management in the United States is a huge business today.
+WEALTH management in the United Kingdom is a huge business today.
 And it is about to get a lot bigger.
-The Deloitte Center for Financial Services expects US household assets to increase from $87 trillion today to over $140 trillion by 2030, of which nearly $64 trillion will be in investable financial assets.
-This means that in 2030, between $150 billion and $240 billion in wealth management fees could be up for grabs.1
+The Deloitte Center for Financial Services expects UK household assets to increase from £87 trillion today to over £140 trillion by 2030, of which nearly £64 trillion will be in investable financial assets.
+This means that in 2030, between £150 billion and £240 billion in wealth management fees could be up for grabs.1

-Baby Boomers, a frequent punching bag among social critics for their excesses,2 will not head into the sunset quietly (see “The generations defined” by the Pew Research Center).
-In 2029, the year when the last Boomer will have turned 65, the US Census Bureau projects that there will still be over 61 million Boomers—about 17.2 percent of the projected US population.3 They will continue to wield immense influence over every aspect of American society for at least another two decades.
+Baby Boomers, a frequent target of social criticism for their excesses,2 will not fade away quietly (see “The generations defined” by the Pew Research Centre).
+In 2029, the year when the last Boomer will have turned 65, the US Census Bureau projects that there will still be over 61 million Boomers—about 17.2 per cent of the projected US population.3 They will continue to wield immense influence over every aspect of American society for at least another two decades.
 As their needs and circumstances evolve, Boomers may yet again challenge conventional wisdom and redefine their role in the American economy.
-Financial firms would do well to take notice.
+Financial firms would do well to take note.

 Meanwhile, Gen Xers, America’s neglected middle children, squeezed between two much larger generations,4 are entering the most financially rewarding stages of their lives; they will become the next big fee pool for financial services firms.